Mauritius… That’s the freakishly expensive honeymoon island… right?

 That said, before you start backpacking around Mauritius – or anywhere else for that matter – it’s always better to get travel insurance.
-Good travel insurance coverage is a necessity.
+Good travel insurance coverage is something you don’t want to forget before a trip.
 There are some real asshole bees in Mauritius.

 A travel guide for Mauritius needs to actually tell you how to travel, right?
 Getting in, getting around, and, most importantly, how to do it budget backpacker style!

-This is actually kinda sticky.
-Getting into Mauritius budget backpacking style was not as simple as I thought it would be.
+Arriving in Mauritius is actually kinda sticky.
+Getting into Mauritius in the typical budget backpacker style was not as simple as I thought it would be.
 Mauritius tends takes after India in all things bureaucratic.